woodab/thousandeyesapp/README.md

 After installing Trivy, you can use it to scan your Docker images for vulnerabilities.
 Remember to update Trivy's vulnerability database regularly with `trivy image --download-db-only`.

-Trivy scans are located in the /scans directory
+Trivy scans are located in the /scans directory.
+There are two different sample scan outputs.
+Each one uses a unique API key and test.

 ## Security Considerations